Executing the T-Shirt for Any Size initiative at the Mordei HaGetaot school in Ramat-Gan

-Within the young entrepreneur leadership program at "Mordei HaGeta'ot" school in Ramat-Gan, students in grades 3-5 participated in the Entrepreneurship for Kids Program.
+As part of the Young Entrepreneur Leadership program at Mordei HaGetaot school in Ramat-Gan, students in grades 3rd-5th participated in entrepreneurship lessons, based on the Entrepreneurship for Kids Program.

-The questions that were asked:
+Below are the questions that were asked:

 - How can one shirt fit all sizes?

 - Is it one shirt that fits all sizes or several shirts in several formats?

 - What is the goal of this shirt?

 Yair did his best to answer all of the questions.

 In doing so, he sketched an outline of the shirt as he saw it in his mind:

 To move forward in developing the initiative, we talked to Rotem Eyal, an Israeli designer, and owner of "Boo Designer Clothing," and scheduled a visit to her shop.
 We wanted Yair to present his idea to Rotem and to hear her professional opinion.